 Farm fresh eggs, yum…. you really can taste the difference.
 We highly recommend seeking out farm fresh eggs in your local Farmers Market and Local Harvest can help you find contact information for farmers' market sellers across the country.
 They also have an online store that lets you order them no matter where you live.

 ● Eggs age more in one day at room temperature than in one week in the refrigerator.

 ● A large egg contains only 70 calories and 5 grams of fat.

 ● Egg protein has just the right mix of essential amino acids needed by humans to build tissues

 ● The color of the shell has nothing to do with nutrition, but instead on the color of the feathers in the chicken’s ears!
 A chicken with white feathers in their ears lays white eggs.

 The secret to a perfect hard-boiled egg is perfect timing.
-I recommend starting with room temperature eggs.
+We recommend starting with room temperature eggs.
 This helps to prevent the shell from cracking and even aids in the cooking.
 I leave my eggs out overnight or for at least a few hours.
-Once the eggs are hard boiled, they can be stored, in their shells, in the refrigerator, or peeled and stored in water in the refrigerator.
+Once the eggs are hard-boiled, they can be stored, in their shells, in the refrigerator, or peeled and stored in water in the refrigerator.

 8 large eggs at room temperature

 1. Place the eggs in a small saucepan and cover with cold water.
 Heat the pan over medium heat.
 Once the water has come to a steady boil, turn off the heat, set a timer and allow the eggs to sit in the hot water for 9 minutes.